About Jon Flatt

-What if there was a Cajun from La, who moved to Los Angeles at 17 to peruse a career/education in music, recorded for Atlantic Records, then moved to Austin, Tx to pursue an internet career one week before the internet bubble burst, then partnered with Media Icon Red McCombs and turned a 1 million dollar initial investment in to over 400 million in internet revenue.
+What if there was a Cajun from Louisiana, who moved to Los Angeles at 17 to peruse a career/education in music, recorded for Atlantic Records, then moved to Austin, Texas to pursue an internet career one week before the internet bubble burst, then partnered with Media Icon Red McCombs and turned a 1 million dollar initial investment in to over 400 million in internet revenue.
 Would you like to meet him?
 Well, meet Jon Flatt.

 Jon is the Co-founder of Red McCombs Media and in some circles called the Rock n Roll CEO due to his music back ground and his out of the box thinking.
 Jon is considered to be a true innovator in not only internet marketing but in the creation of best business practices for the new digital economy.

 Jon grew up in Lafayette LA and was adopted as an infant by Earl and Darlene Flatt.
 His childhood was fairly normal until age 11 when his 13 year older brother, who was also adopted, discovered drugs .
 From that time on Jon`s family would never be the same.
 When Jon turned 13, he realized his passion for music and eventually learned to play several different musical instruments. “in many ways I owe much of what I have accomplished to music.
 It was my outlet for all the negativity I experienced as a kid.
 It taught me a combination of creatively, discipline and kept me out of trouble.
 “Playing music kept me from going down the same path as my brother “ Jon’s family situation prompted him to move to Los Angeles when he was 17 years old to peruse a career in music.